Is now the time to look at sale and leaseback for your fleet?For your fleet

 Sale and leaseback arrangements can improve your organisation’s cashflow position.
 They are also extremely flexible, come at a lower cost to finance as opposed to building and maintaining a fleet yourself and, perhaps most importantly, reduce so many of the major risks associated with operating your own fleet.

-If you’re a smart business investigating ways to mitigate any impacts of the global pandemic, talk to LeasePlan about how a sale and leaseback can assist.
+If you’re investigating ways to mitigate any impacts of the global pandemic, talk to us about how a sale and leaseback can assist.